 Check Current Price ↗

-Dual carbon wings on the crown lower the center of gravity, which helps generate a higher launch angle with less spin.
-For golfers with moderate swing speeds, especially seniors, this is exactly the kind of launch condition that adds yards without requiring you to swing out of your shoes.
-The adjustable hosel also lets you fine-tune loft and lie to match your delivery.
+Dual carbon wings on the crown drop the center of gravity, promoting higher launch with less spin.
+If you swing around 85-95 mph, that's the exact launch condition that adds carry distance without forcing you to swing harder.
+The adjustable hosel lets you fine-tune loft and lie angle, too.

 Brand